SebastianMestre/dsa/README.md

-# data-structures
+# Bits-And-Pieces
-A repository of structures that also contain data.

-That's all it is.
-Just a bunch of implementations of common data structures in the C(99) language.
-WIP.
+A collection of various algorithms and data structures, mostly in the C99 language.

 Feel free to contribute with some of your own.